-Gingerbread Hot Cocoa for One
+Gingerbread Hot Chocolate for One

 This easy homemade recipe is Christmas in a mug.
 It is dairy free and refined sugar free containing coconut sugar and almond milk.
 Arrowroot powder is used to thicken this healthy hot chocolate.
 Make this creamy warm winter drink on the stovetop, transfer to a cup, and top with whipped cream, marshmallows, or additional molasses.

 - 1 Tbsp arrowroot powder